liufengyun/stoic/README.md

 X.T`.

-A **healthy environment** is an *effect-closed typing environment* where it does not contain variables of ill types, such as `All X.X`, `B -> E` and so on.
+A **healthy environment** is an *effect-closed typing environment* where it does not contain variables of ill types(inhabitable), such as `All X.X`, `B -> E` and so on.
 These ill types doesn't pose a problem in effect-closed typing, as from absurdity everything follows.
-Formulation of *healthy environment* should only reject ill types.
+Formulation of *healthy environment* should only reject ill types, but it's OK to have ill types in healthy environment, as long as effect safety can be proved.
+For example, in our formulation the inhabitable type `E -> B -> E` is regarded as healthy, its presence in healthy environment does not endanger effect safety.

 A capability-based type-and-effect system is **effect-safe** if from a **healthy environment** (1) it’s impossible to construct a term of